naeglinghaff/instaapp/README.md

 As a user,
 so I can look at other people's images,
-I'd like to be able to see who posted an image and at what time.
+I'd like to be able to see who posted an image.

 As a user,
 so I can contribute to the website,
 I'd like to be able to post an image.

 As a user,
-so I can contribute to the website,
+so I can manage my presence on the app,
-I'd like to be able to edit or delete my own posts.

 I'd like to be able to view my own profile

-I'd like to be able to edit my profile

 ```